hv122/algosandds/template.md

 This is a little bit more different from Contains Duplicate as I though initially.
 We construct the set directly from the `nums` array, using `numSet = set(nums)`.
 Iterate through the set, and check if it is the first value in a sequence, by looking for a value one less than it.
 If it is the first value, set `length = 0`, and increase its' value until a number one higher than it is not found.
 Finally take the max of `length` and `longest`, returning the answer.

-## Two Sum II - Input Array is Sorted
+## Two Sum II - Input Array is Sorted - Medium

 **Given a 1-indexed array of integers numbers that is already sorted in non-decreasing order, find two numbers such that they add up to a specific target number.
 Let these two numbers be numbers[index1] and numbers[index2] where 1 <= index1 < index2 < numbers.length.**